very-good-science/data-ethics-club/site/contents/write_ups/2021/08-09-21_writeup.md

 ## The ESR is based around universities and research funding; would something like this work in other types of organisations - why/why not?

 Stakeholder engagement is always critical and this is not really emphasised in the paper.
 Second or third-order stakeholders are likely to exist in large-scale businesses, for example:
 - Facebook's impact on global politics has affected non-users too.
 - Deliveroo's environmental impact is greater if they don't increase prices for further deliveries.

 Ironically those who hold stakes are not always the stakeholders.
+Some questions we were left with were:

-Who are the stakeholders in this ethical review?
+- Who are the stakeholders in this ethical review?
-What are the challenges associated with identifying these stakeholders, who they should be and what their different priorities are
+- What are the challenges associated with identifying these stakeholders, who they should be and what their different priorities are

 There will be the difficulties of second or third order stakeholders who have nothing to do with the app or whatever but are still impacted by the app itself.
 For example, Facebook might have affected global politics regardless of whether not you have an account.
 There will inevitably be a bit of hand wringing about how we could practically apply this, but that does not mean we should ignore the problem entirely.